Metrist-Software/product-docs/docs/agent-overview.md

 ### In-process monitoring

-For certain production processes, Canary Monitoring supplies "In-Process Agents" (IPAs) that intercept outgoing API calls (or, more often, outgoing HTTP calls).
+For certain production processes, Metrist supplies "In-Process Agents" (IPAs) that intercept outgoing API calls (or, more often, outgoing HTTP calls).
 How this happens is dependent on the actual stack; two curent examples are: